glycerine/spin_paxos/README.md

 Raft as just another Paxos algorithm variant, albeit one tightly specified, leaving little room for ambiguity or discretion in implementation.

-"Enough with all the Raft",
+Given how much wiggle room there is for variations and optimizations (instrinsic, of course to the algorithm being fault tolerant is that it is also very change tolerant; that is, until it isn't(!)), Raft was a brilliant stroke, and sorely needed.
+Locking down an exact algorithm with an precise set of choices that could eventually be proven correct was a massive boon to the open source community.

-https://transactional.blog/talk/enough-with-all-the-raft
+As a counter-point though, "Enough with all the Raft", https://transactional.blog/talk/enough-with-all-the-raft is a great, recent, 10 minute talk from Alex Miller (Google, FoundationDB) that got me thinking about Raft versus other
-is a great, recent, 10 minute talk from Alex Miller (Google, FoundationDB) that got me thinking about these distinctions.
-He makes a reasonable case that Raft is a mediocre, but safe, choice; if you understand your problem space and the trade-offs involved, you can make better choices when they are available.
+Paxos configurations.
+He makes a reasonable case that Raft is often a mediocre, but safe, choice; if you understand your problem space and the trade-offs involved, you can make better choices when they are available.